Secodis/TSS-WEB/README.md

+# Welcome

-This is the official site of TSS-WEB, an **open requirement framework for web-based applications & services**.
+This is the official site of TSS-WEB, an open requirement framework for web-based applications & services.
 All these requirements are based on common best practices (including those from OWASP, SAFECode, ISO/IEC 27002, and NIST) and our own experiences in this field.

 ## Purpose